roberth-k/cftool/README.md

 [![CircleCI](https://circleci.com/gh/tetratom/cftool.svg?style=svg)](https://circleci.com/gh/tetratom/cftool)

 cftool ("CloudFormation Tool") is a boring command-line program for working with CloudFormation.
-It is mainly a tool for reviewing change sets, as well as monitoring the progression of a stack update from the command line.
-It works with any existing CloudFormation templates, and does not apply any preprocessing of its own.
+It is mainly a tool for reviewing change sets, as well as monitoring the progression of a stack update from the command line. **It works with any existing CloudFormation templates, and does not apply nor require any preprocessing of its own.**

 # Installing